clarityhub/clarityhub-server-core/README.md

 ## 2.2.
 Rich text editor

 We used [Slate](https://docs.slatejs.org/libraries/slate-react) as our rich text editor and React for the UI.
 Slate offers a way to embed React components as part of the text that users can edit, similar to [Notion.so](http://Notion.so).
 This made it easy to let users create Notebooks, which could embed Interviews.
-An Interview might be an audio or video recording with a transcript, and a Notebook can embed and Interview to let participants take notes, upload files, and embed images.
+An Interview might be an audio or video recording with a transcript.
+A Notebook can have notes, embed images and files, and even embed Interviews.

 ![Pull Quote](./docs/pull-quote.gif)